niolabs/docs/docs/system-designer/README.md

 # <span class="allow-caps">System Designer</span> introduction

-The nio System Designer, found at [app.n.io/design](https://app.n.io/design), is the graphical user interface used to build your nio system.
+The nio System Designer application, found at [app.n.io/design](https://app.n.io/design), is the graphical user interface used to build your nio system.

 > The [System Designer workshop](https://workshops.n.io/system-designer) provides a good introduction to using the System Designer to build your first service.

-Enter the System Designer by clicking the design icon in the application switcher in the far left column.
+Access the System Designer by clicking the design icon in the application switcher in the far left column.

 <img class="left" src="/img/tasks/designApp.png" width="500" />

 ---
-## <span class="allow-caps">System Designer</span> navigation
+## <span class="allow-caps">System Designer</span> overview

 <img class="left" src="/img/system-designer-overview.png" height="375" />